PRESENTING A GORGEOUS late 19th Century British made corner cabinet, made of beautiful rosewood and profusely inlaid with marquetry and faux ivory.

 Webb designed for the firm between 1885 and 1897 and exhibited at the Arts and Crafts Society Exhibitions from 1888 to 1906.
 He was also a member of the Art Workers Guild.
 Webb is now best remembered for his designs of intarsia, which he normally executed in ivory.
 Much of the furniture which was decorated with Webb`s inlaid work was designed by the firms founding partner J. S. Lock.

-I originally bought it at Auction and had a number of competing bidders against me including London bidders by phone.
+I originally bought it at Auction in Ireland circa 20 years ago and had a number of competing bidders against me, including a number of London bidders, by phone.

 Provenance: Bought at a High-end Antique Auction in Ireland.